What to do with one day in Simon's Town

 The audio tour ends within ambling distance of two of our favourite places to grab a bite.
 The Sweetest Thing offers an exceptional array of mouth-watering cakes, pastries, pies and sweet treats that are proudly local.
 Stop by Monocle & Mermaid for a hot cup of coffee, pastries or wrap and browse their local art and music on sale while soaking up their charming décor.

-Visiting the African Penguin colony at Boulder’s Beach is high on everyone’s must-see list and you simply can’t leave without saying hello to our monochrome friends.
+Visiting the African Penguin colony at Boulder’s Beach is high on everyone’s must-see list and you simply can’t leave without saying hello to our monochromatic friends.
 Boulders is a part of the South African National Parks and all along the penguin viewing path you’ll be able to see penguins in their natural habitat.
 At Foxy Beach you can also have a swim with the penguins!